Global Ovarian Cancer Research Consortium

 A Global Effort Sparked by Shared Urgency

 The Consortium, formed in 2024, brings together leading ovarian cancer organizations — Ovarian Cancer Research Alliance in the United States, Ovarian Cancer Research Foundation (Australia), Ovarian Cancer Canada, and Ovarian Cancer Action (United Kingdom).
 Their mission: to combine forces, resources, and determination to accelerate progress where it’s desperately needed.
-Now, with compute support from Microsoft’s AI for Good Lab, the Consortium is poised to rewrite the future of ovarian cancer care.
+Now in its second year, the Consortium is poised to rewrite the future of ovarian cancer care.

 This effort represents a bold step forward in ovarian cancer research and a model for future global initiatives.